Tax free childcare is a HMRC scheme that offers working families in the UK support toward childcare costs.

 - No parent can earn more than £100,000 per annum

-I am eligible for both childcare vouchers and Tax Free Childcare s0 which is best for me?
+I am currently in a childcare vouchers scheme with my employer, would Tax Free Childcare be better for me?

 Generally, Tax Free Childcare is better if you have more children.
 You can get £2,000 per child under the Tax Free Childcare Scheme.
 Childcare vouchers are restricted to a set amount per parent regardless of the number of children you have.